-If time is measured in discrete steps, then we can model a time function as a (possibly infinite) sequence.
-In this section, we will see how to model change in terms of sequences that represent the time histories of the systems being modeled.
-To accomplish this, we introduce new data structures called streams.
+Is there another approach?
+Can we avoid identifying time in the computer with time in the modeled world?
+Must we make the model change with time in order to model phenomena in a changing world?
+Think about the issue in terms of mathematical functions.
+We can describe the time-varying behavior of a quantity x as a function of time x(t).
+If we concentrate on x instant by instant, we think of it as a changing quantity.
+Yet if we concentrate on the entire time history of values, we do not emphasize change-the function itself does not change.52 structures called streams.
 From an abstract point of view, a stream is simply a sequence.
 However, we will find that the straightforward implementation of streams as lists (as in Section 2.2.1) doesn't fully reveal the power of stream processing.
 As an alternative, we introduce the technique of delayed evaluation, which enables us to represent very large (even infinite) sequences as streams.